mesoform/terraform-infrastructure-modules/mcp/README.md

 ```
 ### gcp_cloudrun.yml
 #### Prerequisites
+* If creating a new project your must have an existing billing account ID to specify in the `billing_account` setting
 * Cloud run retrieves images hosted in Container Registry or Artifact Registry.
 If creating a project, there must be an existing image that you have access to (public/global),
 which is specified with the `image_uri` value in `gcp_clourun.yml`.